-A whole lot of your competitors are offering “cookie cutter” solutions that may or may not apply.
-As part of their sales process they may even be offering information such as ebooks and videos, which have to be generic in order to be used with the masses.
-This not only of little to no value but it require the business owners to figure how to put what they just consumed into the context of their needs.
-When you deliver a good website audit discussing exactly what challenges and opportunities they need to address you seamlessly personalize your service offerings to their specific needs.
-This demonstrates to your prospects and customers that you not only understand their needs but you care enough to do your homework.
+Many of your competitors are offering “cookie-cutter” solutions that may or may not apply.
+As part of their sales process, they may offer information such as ebooks and videos, which have to be generic to be used with the masses.
+This provides little to no value and requires the business owners to figure out how to put what they just consumed into the context of their needs.
+When you deliver a good website audit, discussing exactly what challenges and opportunities they need to address you seamlessly, personalize your services to their specific needs.
+This demonstrates to your prospects and customers that you understand their needs and care enough to do your homework.

-You see, if you’re not offering this sort of value, then you end up spending a majority of the 30 to 60 minutes they give your telling them why they should invest thousands of dollars to your services.
-That may sound a little crazy but sadly this is the approach a lot of agencies take.
+If you’re not offering this sort of value, you end up spending most of your sales call telling them why they should invest thousands of dollars in your services.
+That may sound a little crazy, but sadly this is the approach a lot of agencies take.
 The ones that close more deals are the ones that deliver tremendous value upfront.

-When you do a website audit and present it will you not only deliver value, you build trust.
-That’s because you identify your prospects’ problems and offer specific and actionable solutions to solve those problems.
+When you do a website audit and present it, you deliver value and build trust.
+You identify your prospects’ problems and offer specific and actionable solutions.
 So instead of pitching, you’re offering value and solutions.
-You can bet this will make you stand out from your competitors and more importantly close more deals.
+You can bet this will make you stand out from your competitors and, more importantly, close more deals.

 Offering a well-done audit is a great way for you to get your foot in the door by offering the website audit as a lead magnet or a low-cost service, you can establish a relationship with them at a lower investment level.
 Often times businesses have been burned before and are cautious about investing thousands of dollars on what they may perceive as false promises.
-With a website audit you can see what exactly they need, prioritize what can move the needle in their business in the shortest period of time and execute that.
-Once they see results or have a perceived value in your services they they’ll be much more likely to make a larger commitment with your business.
+With a website audit, you can see what exactly they need, prioritize what can move the needle in their business in the shortest period of time, and execute that.
+Once they see results or have a perceived value in your services, they’ll be more likely to make a larger investment in your services.

-You automatically start establishing yourself as the authority and expert as you show them exactly how you’re going to help improve their website and grow their business with specifics.
-Meanwhile, your competitors haven’t identified the problems, and they certainly haven’t offered any actionable solutions.
+You automatically establish yourself as the authority and expert as you show them exactly how you will help improve their website and grow their business with specifics.
+Meanwhile, your competitors haven’t identified the problems and certainly haven’t offered any actionable solutions.
 Your prospect is going to see you as the clear authority, as well as someone who cares about their business.

 Remember, prospects are happy to pay for services that solve their expensive or painful problems.
 Showing them exactly what those problems are and how they can capitalize on them to grow their business not only makes your services relevant to them, it also makes your services valuable.

-Now that you see the benefits of a good web audit, let’s turn our attention to specific ways you can use web audits to generate leads for your business…
+Now that you see the benefits of a good web audit, let’s focus on specific ways you can use web audits to generate business leads for your business…

 There are several ways our agency and others have generated leads with website audits.
 Here are six popular ones you can easily implement into your business today.

-Email clients you have worked with in the past to say hi and offer them a high value website audit of what you could help them improve and grow their business.
-Leading with value by identifying areas of opportunity your services can help them with is a great conversation starter with past clients.
-This works exceptionally well if their current website support company has done subpar work for them.
+Email clients you have worked with in the past to say hi and offer them a high-value website audit of what you could help them improve and grow their business.
+Leading with value by identifying areas of opportunity your services can help them with is a great way to reconnect with past clients.
+This works exceptionally well if their current website support company has done sub-par work for them.
 This approach works just as well for current clients who have not had a website refresh in over a year.
 The important thing is that you position the recommended changes as being proactive.
-Discuss the recommended changes as staying ahead or at the very least keeping up with Google and other industry best practices for websites.
+Discuss the recommended changes as staying ahead or at the very least, keeping up with Google and other industry standards for websites.

-Run paid ads on Google, Bing, Facebook or LinkedIn that lead to a page for your prospects to sign up for a paid or free website audit.
-Make sure to include a consultation session (call or in person) to review it vs. emailing the report over.
+Run ads on platforms like Google, Bing, Facebook, or LinkedIn that lead to a page for your prospects to sign up for a paid or free website audit.
+Make sure to include a consultation session (call or in-person) to review it vs. emailing the report over.